 While you might be getting a good amount of direct traffic on your website, the real question is – Are those visitors converting into customers?

-To help you tie up the loose ends, we’ve put together an 8-point checklist that will help you tap into the full lead-generating potential of your website.
+To help you tie up the loose ends, we’ve put together an 8-point checklist that will help you get more online bookings on your website.

 #1 Strategically placed CTAs